 Coronet Inside Out: Luigia Riva

-Italian dancer and choreographer Luigia Riva shares extracts from two of her most recent dance pieces as part of Coronet Inside Out.
+Italian dancer and choreographer Luigia Riva shares extracts from two of her most recent dance pieces.

 The first, In/Contro, was created in collaboration with Clay Apenouvon, a Togolese visual artist who also lives in Paris, who used film noir as a signature in his works.
 The second, Intransito, also in collaboration with Clay, is a performance for six dancers from the Paris Opera.